Moving Electricity: Sometimes, Innovation Isn’t Enough

 We asked Tim why the electrical utility industry hasn’t changed the way the telecommunications industry has changed.
 Both are regulated.
 The telecommunications industry went from analog to digital, went from copper to fiber, and is moving from largely hard-wired service to cellular.
 Tim’s response was simply that “in the case of telecommunications, the industry changed because the market forced the change.”
 That is not the case in the electrical utility business.
 For the most part, says Tim, “the customer is ambivalent.
 Why would the customer want to change any more than the utilities that serve them as long as they are getting their electricity with 99.6% reliability?”

-It appears that the electric utility industry has some big issues and our friend, Tim, has every right to be frustrated at the slow pace of change in the industry.
 There may be some lessons to be learned for entrepreneurs.
-First of all, markets drive change.
+First of all, one thing that this article has taught us is that markets drive change.
 If the market does not see a problem and is not willing to pay for it, the change will be hard to come by.
-That doesn’t mean that change isn’t necessary.
-It just means that change will be slow.
+Our sense is that the demand created by data center development will force the market to change, and fast!
 Secondly, just because one market doesn’t see the need for change doesn’t mean that all markets will ignore innovation.
-If you are a U.S. based entrepreneur and you are having trouble finding customers in your home country, look elsewhere.